Michael W. Morrissey

 Michael W. Morrissey (born August 2, 1954) is an American lawyer and politician serving as the District Attorney of Norfolk County, Massachusetts, since 2011.
 He was first elected in 2010 and is currently serving his fourth term.

 A member of the Democratic Party, he previously represented the Norfolk and Plymouth district in the Massachusetts Senate (1992–2010) and the 1st Norfolk and 3rd Norfolk districts in the Massachusetts House of Representatives (1977–1993).
+Following controversy related to the investigations of Karen Read and the killing of Sandra Birchmore, Morrissey announced that he will not be seeking re-election in 2026.

 Biography

 Morrissey is a native and lifelong resident of Quincy, Massachusetts.
 After graduating from North Quincy High School in 1972, he earned his bachelor's degree in history from the University of Massachusetts at Amherst and a Masters in Public Administration from Western New England College.
 Morrissey earned a Juris Doctor from Suffolk University Law School in 1985 and was admitted to the Massachusetts Bar Association on December 17, 1985.

 He began his thirty-plus year career as a legislator upon election to the Massachusetts House of Representatives, representing the 3rd Norfolk district from 1976 to 1979 and the 1st Norfolk district from 1979 to 1993.
 He was then elected to the Massachusetts Senate, where he served as state senator for the Norfolk and Plymouth district, representing the City of Quincy and towns of Abington, Braintree, Hanover, Holbrook, and Rockland from 1993 to 2010.

 Morrissey's first term as Norfolk District Attorney began after winning the 2010 District Attorney General Election.
 He was sworn in early, on January 2, 2011, to succeed William R. Keating, who had resigned from his position as Norfolk DA to serve in the United States House of Representatives.